tan629/url_shortener/README.md

 ## Getting Started

 - Install python 3.10 (required)
-- Set up a virtual environment in the root of the cloned project folder -> terminal (powershell or git bash) command -> `python -m venv venv`
+- Set up a virtual environment in the root of the cloned project folder -> powershell or git bash command -> `python -m venv venv`
 - Install all dependencies -> In the root of the project, execute the command -> `pip install -r requirements.txt`

 - Set up a postgres or sqlite database.
 If a postgres database is being used, make sure to populate the following secrets in a .env file ->